How high to hang your grow light over your plants

 Hang your grow light close to the plants so they receive as much light as possible.

-The higher the light is above the plants the more light will overshoot the plant canopy and reflect off the grow tent or grow room walls.
-Not all this light is reflected back (reflectance losses) and is wasted as heat.
+The higher the grow light is above the plants the more light will overshoot the plant canopy and reflect off the grow tent or grow room walls.
+Not all this light is reflected back due to reflectance losses so some light energy is wasted as heat.

 Grow light manufacturers should recommend optimum hanging height and provide a PAR map